 At some organizations, sales coaching is offered on a temporary basis, such as part of an onboarding program, when individuals are not meeting goals, or until the coachee gains sufficient knowledge or experience.
-However, the study found that offering sales coaching on an ongoing basis with no end date is linked to better sales performance.
+The study found, however, that offering sales coaching on an ongoing basis with no end date is linked to better sales performance.

-RecommendationsReview of survey findings and interviews conducted with subject matter experts provided several insights into how coaches and organizations alike can improve their approach to sales coaching.
+Reviews of survey findings and interviews conducted with subject matter experts provided several insights into how coaches and organizations can improve their approach to sales coaching.
 A few recommendations are outlined below.

-Incorporate small coaching conversations into busy days.
-With scheduling conflicts and time restraints identified as the top challenge in sales coaching, it can be difficult for coaches and coachees to find time for sales coaching sessions.
-This is why Ben Jooste, sales coach and co-founder of me:applied, recommends integrating small coaching sessions into the workday when scheduling challenges arise.
+- Incorporate small coaching conversations into busy days.
+It can be difficult for coaches and coachees to find time for sales coaching sessions in their busy days, which is why Ben Jooste, sales coach and co-founder of me:applied, recommends integrating small coaching sessions into the workday when scheduling challenges arise.
 “Make a dedicated time for rich coaching experiences embedded into the way you do work already,” he says.

-Provide sales coaches with training or resources.
+- Provide sales coaches with training or resources.
 Providing sales coaches with training or resources related to sales coaching is linked to better sales performance.
-Just over half of respondents provide sales coaches with any of the following resources: job aids, on-demand tools, books, cases, or articles; a coaching framework or model; or live, in-person sales coaching training.
+Just more than half of respondents provide sales coaches with any of the following resources: job aids, on-demand tools, books, cases, or articles; a coaching framework or model; or live, in-person sales coaching training.

 To learn more about the report, join us for a free webcast on October 25 at 2 p.m.
 ET.
 Members and nonmembers can register for the free webcast.

 Visit the ATD Research page to learn more.